vsyrgkanis/plugin_regularized_estimation/README.md

 python mc_from_config.py --config config_missing_data
 ```

+The DGP and estimation methods for this application are contained in `missing_data.py`.

 * For replicating the experiments related to estimation in games of incomplete information, run:
 ```{r, engine='bash', games of incomplete information experiments}
 cp config_games.py_example config_games.py
 python mc_from_config.py --config config_games
 ```

+The DGP and estimation methods for this application are contained in `games.py`.

 * The library folder ```mcpy``` contains library code related to running generic monte carlo experiments from config files and saving and running the results